Lady Anne Cavendish1

 M, #13087, b.
 5 January 1784, d.
 8 September 1863

-General Henry Beauchamp Lygon, 4th Earl Beauchamp gained the rank of officer in 1803 in the service of the 13th and 16th Light Dragoons.1 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 27 January 1803.1 He held the office of Member of Parliament (M.P.) for Worcestershire between 1816 and 1831.1 He gained the rank of Lieutenant-Colonel in 1821 in the service of the 1st Life Guards.1 He held the office of Member of Parliament (M.P.) for West Worcestershire between 1832 and 1853.1 He gained the rank of Major-General in 1837.1 He was Colonel of the 10th Hussars between 1843 and 1863.1 He gained the rank of Lieutennant General in 1846.1 He succeeded to the title of 4th Viscount Elmley [U.K., 1815] on 22 January 1853.1 He succeeded to the title of 4th Earl Beauchamp [U.K., 1815] on 22 January 1853.1 He succeeded to the title of 4th Baron Beauchamp of Powyk, co.
+He gained the rank of officer in 1803 in the 13th and 16th Light Dragoons.1 He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 27 January 1803.1 He held the office of Member of Parliament (M.P.) for Worcestershire between 1816 and 1831.1 He gained the rank of Lieutenant-Colonel in 1821 in the 1st Life Guards.1 He held the office of Member of Parliament (M.P.) for West Worcestershire between 1832 and 1853.1 He gained the rank of Major-General in 1837.1 He was Colonel of the 10th Hussars between 1843 and 1863.1 He gained the rank of Lieutenant-General in 1846.1 He succeeded as the 4th Earl Beauchamp [U.K., 1815] on 22 January 1853.1 He succeeded as the 4th Viscount Elmley [U.K., 1815] on 22 January 1853.1 He succeeded as the 4th Baron Beauchamp of Powyk, co.
 Gloucestershire [U.K., 1806] on 22 January 1853.1 He gained the rank of General in 1854.1 He was Colonel of the 2nd Life Guards and Gold Stick between April 1863 and September 1863.1

 Children of General Henry Beauchamp Lygon, 4th Earl Beauchamp and Lady Susan Caroline Eliot